AlexBAV/ChakraCoreCppBridge/README.md

 [ChakraCore]: https://github.com/Microsoft/ChakraCore

-To start using this library, clone it and then `#include` the single header "chakra_bridge/chakra_bridge.h".
+To start using this library, clone or download it and then `#include` the single header "chakra_bridge/chakra_bridge.h".
 Library has no external dependencies, except, obviously, for the ChakraCore itself.

 ## Code Structure

 This repository consists of the following subdirectories:

 * **include**
-  * Contains `chakra_bridge.h` header as well as `chakra_macros.h` header with additional macros.
+  * Contains `chakra_bridge.h` header as well as `chakra_macros.h` header with additional macros for advanced usage scenarios.
 * **example**
   * Contains an example project that illustrates the library usage.
 * **ChakraCore**
   * Contains a copy of ChakraCore include files and binary files (binary files are not included, see README.md file for instructions on getting them).
-This is only required to build an example project.
+This directory is only required to build an example project.

 ## Compiler Support